SergiiGlad/devops/DevOpsFundamentals.md

 (google)  __DevOps__ is an organizational and cultural movement that aims to increase software delivery velocity, improve service reliability, and build shared ownership among software stakeholders.

+(By Pavan Belagatti, Developer Advocate at Harness) DevOps is a hot topic that is quickly becoming the way of software development.
+It aims to promote development speed and reduce costs while increasing productivity and efficiency in your organization.
+DevOps is powered by automating your entire development, delivery, and operations processes.
+With continuous integration (CI) and continuous delivery (CD), you can do more with less, so it is beneficial to start implementing these concepts into your company as early as possible.
+What Is DevOps?
+DevOps is a cultural phenomenon used by companies that like to release quality software fast.
+It is done by automating the entire development and delivery process with the help of techniques and tools.
+However, it is not just a set of tools but a broader movement that focuses on how to improve the flow of software by streamlining the processes and mindset.
+The idea behind DevOps is to have an end-to-end automated pipeline from Dev (development) to Ops (operations).
+This way, the software moves quickly and can be tested as it moves through different phases of delivery and deployment.
+Continuous integration and continuous delivery become an essential part of the DevOps initiative and carry a lot of importance.

 #### Kaizen’s Guiding Principles